phawk/dev_stats/README.md

 CLI to show followers, post views and likes for your dev.to account

 TODO:

-- Cache last stats
-- Refresh stats on load
-- Show increase in stats from last time
+- Show increase in stats from last time (new vs. cached)

 ## Usage